rrockfield/travixTest/README.md

 3. Create a new Request and a new Response with the provider's API rules.

-4. Create a Spring's component that implements the provider's interface created in item 2, based on the CrazyAir and ToughJet implementations.
+4. Create a Spring component that implements the provider's interface created in step 2 (Check the CrazyAir and ToughJet existing implementations).

     4.1.
 Autowire a reference to com.travix.medusa.busyflights.manager.HttpClient.